 Multiple issues in the underlying literature confound learning about urban mitigation solutions.
 First, cities are known for their conceptual challenges, including how to systematise urban physical boundaries for comparison 11, or select topics that are ‘urban’ and not simply general social or global processes 2.
 Second, there is an acknowledged bias towards conducting cases in the global North 2.
 Third, the published literature on climate change is following an exponential growth trend 8 and the urban mitigation field is no exception 1.
 This raises the risk that attention will only be paid to highly visible, contentious, or successful examples of urban climate change mitigation – overlooking failures and their opportunities for learning, or studies situated in the global South.
 Finally, the case study format itself is open to questions of academic rigour and a perceived lack of generalisability, despite its potential for explanatory power and empirical richness 12.

-we take stock of the case study research on urban mitigation so far, assessing the extent to which these issues remain unresolved and suggest ways forward.
+Here we take stock of the case study research on urban mitigation so far, assessing the extent to which these issues remain unresolved and suggest ways forward.
 Our analysis focuses on three questions: (1) which types of cities do we know about, in terms of population size and global region?
 (2) What mitigation topics do we know about, for which cities?
-(3), what secondary analysis is there of the urban case study research?
+And (3), what secondary analysis is there of the urban case study research?
 We identify a rich and varied literature of urban case studies, albeit one with regional and topic biases, and highlight the lack of secondary analysis and learning on these studies.

 We obtain a sample of urban mitigation articles using a search query that combines synonyms for “urban” and “mitigation” in the Web of Science and Scopus literature databases (Table 1).
 Our interpretation of case study research is straightforward: if an article mentions a city name in the abstract or title, we assume it is a case study located in the city (or cities) mentioned.
 We use the Geonames database of geographic locations to identify city names.
 Of the approximately 12,918 articles identified in WOS and Scopus using our query, 3,440 directly refer to a city in the abstract or title.
 Double counting where an article mentions multiple cities, we obtain 4,730 case studies.
 We extract citation information from these databases, in order to observe which types of cities are well referenced in the literature.
 We divide citations equally among cities in double-counted articles.